zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 Again, an invocation of Make runs against the currently active Python environment.

-There are four kinds of tests currently, available as make targets:
+There are several kinds of tests currently, available as make targets:

 * ``make check`` - Run flake8
 * ``make pylint`` - Run pylint